-About Mental Health First Aid and this Course Offering
+About Mental Health First Aid Course

 Mental Health First Aid is the help provided to a person who is developing a mental health problem, or who is in a mental health crisis (e.g., the person is suicidal or has had a traumatic experience).
 Like physical first aid, mental health first aid is given until the person receives professional help or until the crisis resolves.
 The standard Mental Health First Aid course teaches adults how to respond to another adult person with a mental health related problem.